 Key Questions Answered

-- What is the market opportunity of cloud-based data protection in private, hybrid, and multicloud environments?
+- What is the market opportunity of cloud-based data protection in private cloud, hybrid cloud, and multicloud environments?

 - What are the opportunities for DataOps, and how can they be achieved?